Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 You can ask for support [here](http://wordpress.org/support/plugin/contact-form-7-signature-addon), and if you're new to web development and Wordpress things, i think you should have a look at [this article](http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/) first.

 = Be kind =
-This plugin is just sharing something i needed for a project, there's nothing commercial in there.
+This plugin is just sharing the result of something i needed once for a project, there's nothing commercial in there.
 But i'll listen to your requests and do my best to keep the plugin up to date anyway.

 Don't forget to rate the plugin if you like it (or not).